 On May 7, 2024, ACL published a final rule to establish the first-ever federal regulations for adult protective services.
-The regulations take effect on June 7, 2024, but regulated entities have until May 8, 2028 to fully comply.
+The regulations took effect on June 7, 2024, but regulated entities have until May 8, 2028 to fully comply.

 ACL looks forward to working with stakeholders to implement the final rule and will provide robust technical assistance and other resources in the coming months — watch this page and subscribe to ACL Updates for more information!